psychoinformatics-de/studyforrest-www/content/Studies/contest_fuseisc.rst

-Inter-subject correlation (ISC) analysis has been successfully used in many functional magnetic resonance imaging (fMRI) studies based on experiments involving “naturalistic” stimuli, such as movies (Hasson et al. 2004, Jääskeläinen et al. 2008, Golland et al. 2007).
+Inter-subject correlation (ISC) analysis has been successfully used in many functional magnetic resonance imaging (fMRI) studies based on experiments involving "naturalistic" stimuli, such as movies (Hasson et al. 2004, Jääskeläinen et al. 2008, Golland et al. 2007).
 ISC analysis is conceptually simple, as it merely involves voxel-wise computation of a correlation coefficient between time-series of the subjects.
 Once the correlation